-A local adult learning centre has reportedly launched a brand new “Certificate III in Dog Poo Management and Disposal” qualification in a bold attempt to clean up the streets of Watsonia and the surrounding area.
-Anecdotally, incidences of abandoned dog faeces across the Diamond Valley have increased exponentially during Melbourne’s extended lockdown, as dog owners take any excuse to leave the house for a bit while simultaneously seeming unaware of the modern custom of picking up after their dog’s done its business.
+Enrolments for a brand new “Certificate III in Dog Poo Management and Disposal” qualification have opened for the new academic year, in a bold attempt to clean up the streets of Watsonia and the surrounding area.
+Anecdotally, incidences of abandoned dog faeces across the Diamond Valley have increased exponentially in the last 12 months, as dog owners rediscovered local parks during Melbourne’s lockdown last year.
+Sadly, this increased use has combined with a simultaneous lack of awareness about the modern custom of picking up after your dog once it’s done its business.

-In fact, the situation has become so dire in Watsonia that a support group has been established on Facebook.
+In fact, the situation has become so dire in Watsonia that a support group was established on Facebook last year.
 Bluntly named “Dogs that S#&% in Watsonia”, the group actively encourages its members to “send in a photo of your dog s#&%ing at one of our beautiful landmarks”.
 While it remains unclear whether the group is pro- or anti-collection, its mere existence is indicative of a wider problem.